-Scroll down to view info on the types of worms that chickens & other poultry can be infected with.
+Scroll down to view info on some of the types of worms that chickens & other poultry can be infected with.

 Caecal worms (Heterakis sp)